kaydikat/startup/README.md

     - saving scores
     - getting high scores
 - **Authentication** - Store users and their respective scores in a database.
 Register and login users.
 Credentials securely stored in database.
 Can't play unless authenticated.
+- **Database data** - Will store temple data and high scores in a database.
+Will have tables for:
+    - users
+    - temples
+    - scores
 - **WebSocket** - Will use websockets to push data from the server to the client.
 This will be used to update the scoreboard in real time.